-A few decades ago I stopped smoking.
-Not surprisingly, I gained about 40 pounds.
-Not wishing to lug all that extra baggage around, I decided to back off eating.
-Actually, I would have quit eating if I thought I could get away with it.
-Anyway, the more I lost, the less I needed to eat to maintain whatever weight I was at, at the time.
+I quit smoking a few decades ago and quickly gained 40 pounds.
+Not wishing to lug all that extra baggage around, I decided to eat less.
+Actually, I would have quit eating altogether if I could get away with it.
+The more I lost, the less I needed to eat to maintain whatever weight I was at the time.
 I always figured that my body was just being more efficient with the reduced calories.
-Of course, it was, but this bit of research tells me that thinking I was eating less may have played a large role in my metabolic efficiency.
-Here’s the evidence: A Milkshake Experiment.
-Well, isn’t this just another reason not to trust thought to enlighten!
+However, this bit of research tells me that thinking I was eating less may have played a large role in my metabolic efficiency.
+Google [Mind Over Milkshake: How Your Thoughts Fool Your Stomach] to review the evidence.
+Well, isn’t this just another reason for not trusting thought!

-The difficulty is that reality often goes against common sense (i.e the bio-hoodwink).
-There is also the problem of not wanting to believe what goes against what we desire.
-It takes the heavy impartial guns of science take on this cognitive battle.
-We all know the problems with perception and I-witness accounts; science has demonstrated just how iffy that can be.
+As always, the difficulty is that actual reality often goes against common sense (i.e. the bio-hoodwink (p.11, 100).
+There is also the problem of not wanting to believe anything that goes against what we desire.
+In addition, we all know the problem with perceptions and eyewitness accounts.
+Science has verified just how unreliable those often turn out to be.

-Of course to be fair, this is just another instance of science fixing a problem that it caused through clever innovation.
-In this case, finding ways to make it easier to eat the calories we need quickly without hunting and gathering, make them more abundant, and taste irresistible as well.
-Obesity here we come!
-Naturally then, we need ways to counterbalance the consequences of being such a brilliant species.
+Nonetheless, it feels particularly ironic how scientific research often attempts to fix problems that its cohort technology causes through clever innovation.
+In the case here, we found ways to make it easier to eat the calories we need quickly without hunting and gathering, make them more abundant and tastier to boot.
+Is it any wonder we have the problem of obesity?
+Obviously, we desperately need ways to counterbalance the consequences of being such a clever species.

 Here, researcher Alia Crum sums things up: